 That tin can lid was still in place when we moved a year or so later so we could be closer to the church.

 In April 2018, we stopped by on a visit to Alabama.
 The owner wasn’t home, so we didn’t ask to come in.
 As you can see, this house isn’t as far off the ground as our Dixie house.
 Over the years, the owner closed the space, but you get the idea.

 Hmmmm. . .
-Do you think the lid is still there?
+Do YOU think the lid is still there?

 [A] A group of Islands off the Eastern coast of Florida.
 I found letters the brothers had written to each other, with dreams of us visiting them on their island.
 It didn’t happen, probably due to the cost of a plane ticket.
-Those brothers loved and missed each other like our son’s miss each other.
+Those brothers loved and missed each other like your Daddies miss each other.
 My dream for all of you reading this is that you miss your siblings and your family if you don’t live close to each other.

 * * * * *

 And now Dear Reader, may you go on with your day with a smile on your face.
 And for those of you who know my Dad and Mom, remember them with fondness.
 I am in the process of getting Dad and Mom’s story of their life and ministry ready to share.
 Stay tuned.